 Powerlifting Athlete Suspended for Presence of SARM S-22

-The Canadian Centre for Ethics in Sport (CCES) announced today that Alexandra Stodalka, a powerlifting athlete, received a four-year sanction for an anti-doping rule violation.
-The athlete’s urine sample, collected during out-of-competition doping control on April 21, 2018, revealed the presence of SARM S-22, a prohibited anabolic agent.
+The Canadian Centre for Ethics in Sport (CCES) announced today that Quentin Weber, a powerlifting athlete, received a four-year sanction for an anti-doping rule violation.
+The athlete’s urine sample, collected during in-competition doping control on August 20, 2017, revealed the presence of SARM S-22, a prohibited anabolic agent.

-In response to the CCES’s notification of the adverse analytical finding, Ms. Stodalka waived her right to a hearing and accepted the proposed sanction, which terminates on July 11, 2022.
-The athlete, who resides in Calgary, Alberta, is ineligible to participate in any capacity with any sport signatory to the Canadian Anti-Doping Program (CADP), including training with teammates, during the sanction period.
+In response to the CCES’ notification of the adverse analytical finding, Mr. Weber waived his right to a hearing, admitted the anti-doping rule violation in a timely fashion, and accepted a sanction of four years ineligibility from sport, terminating August 19, 2021.
+The athlete, who resides in Town of Mount Royal, QC, is ineligible to participate in any capacity with any sport signatory to the Canadian Anti-Doping Program (CADP), including training with teammates.

-In compliance with rule 7.10 of the CADP, the CCES’s file outcome summary can be found at www.cces.ca/sanctionreg.
+In compliance with rule 7.10 of the CADP, a copy of the CCES’ file outcome summary can be found at www.cces.ca/sanctionreg.